When it helps Trump, the Supreme Court suddenly cares a lot about the Voting Rights Act

 The liberal justices noted that the Census Bureau had opposed the addition of the citizenship question, with the bureau’s chief scientist writing that it was “very costly, harms the quality of the census count, and would use substantially less accurate citizenship status data than are available from administrative sources.”

 “It did really seem like the secretary was shopping for a need,” said Justice Elana Kagan.
-“You can’t read the record without thinking that this need was a contrived one.”
+“You can’t read the record without sensing that this need was a contrived one.”

-“There’s no question the bureau staff preferred not to have this question on the census form,” Solicitor General Noel Francisco, who argued the case for the Trump administration, admitted.
+“There’s no question the Bureau staff preferred not to have this question on the census,” Solicitor General Noel Francisco, who argued the case for the Trump administration, admitted.
 But he said that Ross’ decision was “well within his discretion.”

 A decision is expected in late June and will have a major impact on the next decade of democracy in America.